fenago/react-graphql-intro/md/lab_overview.md

 ### Labs

-1. Preparing Your Development Environment
+3. Preparing Your Development Environment
-2. Setting up GraphQL with Express.js
+4. Setting up GraphQL with Express.js
-3. Connecting to The Database
+5. Connecting to The Database(Overview)
-4. Integrating React into the Back end with Apollo
+6. Integrating React into the Back end with Apollo
-5. Reusable React Components
+7. Reusable React Components